 With electric cars becoming the trend, owners in Florida condos and HOAs are requesting that their Boards consider installing charging stations.
-Before as a Board you act on the request, there is much to be considered first.
+Before as a Board that you act on the request, there is much that needs to be considered first.

-Adding charging stations at a condominium is a material alteration which per Chapter 718 would require a vote of the membership.
+For condominiums, adding charging stations to the common elements is authorized by Section 718.113(9), Florida Statutes, and a vote of the membership to approve the addition of charging stations as a material alteration is not required.
 Chapter 720 does not require an owner vote to add charging stations on HOA-owned property, but the CCRs for the development should be consulted as some restrict improvements by Board vote alone.

 Bringing Electrical Service to the Charging Stations